zhaojh329/rtty/README.md

 the world.

 # Features
+* The client is writen in C language, very small, suitable for embedded Linux
+* Execute command remotely in a batch of devices
+* SSL support: openssl, mbedtls, CyaSSl(wolfssl)
-* Simple to deployment and easy to use
+* Very convenient to upload and download files
 * Access different devices based on device ID
-* Provide a dashboard to visualize online devices
 * Fully-featured terminal based on [Xterm.js]
-* Support transfer file
-* SSL support: openssl, mbedtls, CyaSSl(wolfssl)
-* Support device authorization
-* Support Execute a command remote
-* The client is very small, suitable for embedded Linux
+* Simple to deployment and easy to use

 # Dependencies of the Client side
 * [libev] - A full-featured and high-performance event loop